Chronology of Israel / Judah’s Monarchy

 Numerous other Assyrian documents mention events that occurred in Israel and Judah.
 For example, 2Kings 18:13 reads “In the fourteenth year of King Hezekiah’s reign, Sennacherib king of Assyria attacked all the fortified cities of Judah and captured them.”
 The Sennacherib Relief found at Nineveh goes into great detail concerning the Assyrian attack on the city of Lachish.
 King Sennacherib built a siege ramp at the southwestern corner of the city and employed archers, infantry, and machines to overcome its defenses.
 The Judeans responded by erecting a counter-siege ramp, but could not prevent Sennacherib’s victory.
 Both actual ramps have now been uncovered by archeologists.
 In addition (and of particular value to establishing the date), a six-sided prism dating to 689 BC has been found that contains the annals of the Assyrian King Sennacherib (704–681 BC) .
 The prism describes eight military campaigns, including information on Sennacherib’s siege of Jerusalem that allows us to date the siege in 701 BC.
 Thus we can date the fourteenth year of Judah’s King Hezekiah’s reign to the same year.

 We can also determine the dates of the Israeli kings Ahab and Jehu from the annals of Assyrian King Shalmaneser III (859–824 BC).
 Shalmaneser III erected a large stone monument now known as the Black Obelisk that contains a sculpture depicting King Jehu of Israel paying tribute to the Assyrian King.
-Since we now have fixed dates for both Israeli and Judean kings, we can determine the dates of other Jewish kings simply count forward and backward using the Biblical text while taking the appropriate preceding factors into account.
+Since we now have fixed dates for both Israeli and Judean kings, we can determine the dates of other Jewish kings simply by counting forward and backward using the Biblical text while taking the appropriate preceding factors into account.
 We also have the relative regnal-year data throughout the history books of the Bible that cross-references between the Judean and Israeli kings to verify our dates.

 Due to the abundance of the aforementioned and other available historical documentation, the relative (regnal year) dates in the biblical text can be accurately converted into fixed dates on our modern calendar system.
 Furthermore, the incredible harmony between the records of these various nations adds to our confidence in the reliability of the sources.